-Looking to get into the scrapping trade?
+Looking to get into the scrapping trade when the situation passes?
 We’re here to help!
 We’ve written some guides in the past on how to get started (Scrapping Guide Part I and Part II), and now we want to share more of our knowledge with you!
 We’ve compiled a list of the tools of the scrap trade.
 None of them are crazy expensive, and you’ll be able to find most of them at your local hardware store.
 All of them will make your job easier!
 Let’s get started.

 Keep one of these in your pocket at all times!
 This will be your most used tool while you’re out and about.
 Make sure you get one with pliers, a knife, and flat and phillips head screwdrivers.
 Don’t go out hunting for scrap without one.